A Registered Yoga Teacher (RYT) is a credential earned by yoga teachers whose training and teaching experience meet Yoga Alliance Registry Standards.

 All teachers at Yoga on Main are a minimum RYT200.

 Founder of Yoga on Main, Certified Holistic Health Coach, Certified Plant Based Nutrition from T. Colin Campbell Center for Nutrition Studies, RYT200 – Alison has been practicing yoga for more than 20 years and teaching for over two years.
 A lover of long-distance sport, Alison runs, cycles, and swims, and has finished more than 30 marathons and ultra-marathons, numerous triathlons, and an epic swim across the Straits of Mackinaw.
 To help balance her body, Alison dives deep into her own yoga practice and loves sharing the wisdom of both yoga and Ayurveda with yoga students and coaching clients.
 Alison is a certified Health Coach who specializes in holistic, functional health regardless of age or ability.
-Nutrition, digestion, sleep, exercise and sleep are the foundation of functional health and comprise the heart of her coaching.
+Nutrition, digestion, stress, exercise and sleep are the foundations of functional health and comprise the heart of her coaching.
 Join Alison on the mat or in one of her numerous courses and workshops throughout the year.

 Denise Fanning, E-RYT, is certified in the styles of Hatha and Vinyasa yoga with an emphasis on safe alignment.
 Denise has been practicing yoga for more than 25 years and deeply believes that yoga is a way of living, whether on or off the mat.
 A yoga teacher, artist, mother, and curious student of life and nature, she has studied with some of the most preeminent teachers of yoga asana and philosophy and loves sharing this lineage of learning in the yoga room.
 She offers alignment-based flow classes that specialize in merging a variety of disciplines to strengthen the body and mind, while nourishing the nervous system and expanding and opening each of us to the highest good within.